NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 ### Postprocessing Program/Files

 A postprocessing program *ReadVarsESO.exe* is available that will read an ESO or MTR file and produce a file that can be read by Excel™.
 It can use an input file or not.
-In batch mode it is run by the little batch file *RunReadESO.bat*:  Further information on this program is provided in the [Input Output Reference](file:///E:\Docs4PDFs\InputOutputReference.pdf) under a section heading called “Using ReadVarsESO”.
+In batch mode it is run by the little batch file *RunReadESO.bat*:  Further information on this program is provided in the [Input Output Reference](file:///E:\Docs4PDFs\InputOutputReference.pdf) under a section heading called "Using ReadVarsESO".

 RunEPlus batch file
 -------------------

 It is simple to run EnergyPlus: open a DOS or CMD box in the EnergyPlus directory and use the RunEPlus.bat procedure file.
-The procedure file takes two arguments – the input file name (containing the building description) and the weather file name:
+The procedure file takes two arguments - the input file name (containing the building description) and the weather file name:

 RunEPlus &lt;input\_file\_name&gt; &lt;weather\_file\_name&gt;

 Though it’s possible to supply arguments to the batch file with embedded blanks, it’s better practice not to.
 More extensive information about the intricacies of EnergyPlus execution is given in the next parts of this section.

 As installed, the RunEPlus is ready to run the sample files that are included.
 If you wish to create and run other files, you may wish to modify the batch file to your own preferences.
-See “RunEPlus details” later in this document for parts of the batch file that you will need to modify.
+See "RunEPlus details" later in this document for parts of the batch file that you will need to modify.

 Running EnergyPlus by Hand
 --------------------------

 EnergyPlus is compiled as a 32 bit console application on Windows™ (Windows 98, Windows NT, Windows 2000, Windows ME) operating systems, commonly run on the Intel™ or compatible processing chips (aka WinTel machines).
-To run the program bring up the command prompt and “cd” to the directory containing the executable.
+To run the program bring up the command prompt and "cd" to the directory containing the executable.
 Assume that the executable is called *EnergyPlus.exe*.
 In the same directory EnergyPlus expects *in.idf*, the input data file; *Energy+.idd*, the data dictionary file; *in.epw*, the weather file (needed only if there is a RunPeriod in the input); and optionally *Energy+.ini*, the initialization file.
-Typing “EnergyPlus” (and hitting the *Enter* key) will execute the program.
+Typing "EnergyPlus" (and hitting the *Enter* key) will execute the program.
 EnergyPlus will write messages to the command window as it runs.
 A simulation with two design days and one run period looks like:

  EnergyPlus Starting